8307820421/Serial-Peripheral-Interface/README.md

 Here we have developed the single master with single slave for daisy chain configuartion that produce high throughput but have latnecy of 8 clock cycle from master to slave and this latency of 8 clock cycle will increase if we assume two slave by multiple of 8.

-# THE Daisy Chain folder also contain the master and slave with top module interface .
+# The Daisy Chain folder also contain the master and slave with top module interface .
 And the description is given inside into it.